deadlyvipers/dojo_rules/introduction.md

 The silent one.
-I liked the Angular tutorials.
+I liked the JavaScript tutorials.